lucylai96/lucylai96.github.io/teaching.md

 | :-------: | :--------: | :--------: |
 | COGS 109  |  COGS 180  | COGS 118D |
 | COGS 118D |   COGS 9   |  COGS 19 |

+**If you are waitlisted in one of my classes, I highly recomend you come to the first class!**

 ### UCSD